FredHutch/VISCtemplates/CONTRIBUTING.md

 This package is a common resource for everyone at VISC, and we rely on all of you to keep it running smoothly.
 There are several ways you can contribute to making this package the best it can be:

 1. **REPORT A BUG** you encounter while using the package as an issue on GitHub so that someone (maybe even you!) can fix it.
+See below for guidelines on how to file a helpful issue.

 2. **PROPOSE AND/OR DISCUSS AN IMPROVEMENT.** Do you have an idea for a new VISCtemplates feature?
 Take a look at the [GitHub issue list](https://github.com/FredHutch/VISCtemplates/issues) first to see if someone else has proposed something similar.
 If yes, comment on the issue with your thoughts!
 If no, create a new issue describing the improvement you would like to see.